callat-qcd/espressodb/Readme.md

 Table schemas are implemented in `lattedb.base.models`.
 See also [the Django model doc](https://docs.djangoproject.com/en/2.2/topics/db/models/).

+### Changing models workflow
+In order to not break the DB, use the following workflow.
+If you are not sure, ask before continuing.

+1. Adjust models (linter!)
+2. `lattedb makemigrations`
+3. `lattedb test` (continue only if successfull)
+4. `lattedb migrate`
+5. Commit and push all new migration files.

 ## Management interface
 Go to the admin page [http://127.0.0.1:8000](http://127.0.0.1:8000) (once the server is running.)
 Note that the address might change (look at the output of `lattedb runserver`).